prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/monitor.md

 However, G-Sync does come with its drawbacks.

-It costs a fair amount to implement G-Sync into systems and the threshold for G-Sync supported graphics card caps at mid-range, not to mention it is only supported by Nvidia GPUs – sorry AMD fans.
+It costs a fair amount to implement G-Sync into systems and the threshold for G-Sync supported graphics card caps at mid-range, not to mention it is only supported by [Nvidia](https://www.nvidia.com/){: target="_blank"} GPUs – sorry AMD fans.

 Freesync, though, is a little bit different.